• McCarthy Collision Center

 caught any of the action.
 If needed, ask some of your neighbors if they happened to get any firework lightings

-on tape. - Consider making a police report, especially if no one admits to shooting off the
+3. Consider making a police report, especially if no one admits to shooting off the

 fireworks.
 We suggest treating the situation like a hit and

-run accident.
+.
 Some car insurance companies will require you to make a report before they will even

-consider covering the cost of damages. - Begin discussions with your car insurance provider (and your favorite local collision center) to see what the price
+4. Begin discussions with your car insurance provider (and your favorite local collision center) to see what the price

 tag looks like for this festive mistake.
 Cleanup could range from needing a simple paint touchup to requiring